-For pass standard, learners will conduct surveys of countryside establishments.
-They will use a range of appropriate test equipment, under supervision where necessary.
-Learners will understand major issues and correctly identify methods of repair, maintenance or installation.
-They will record correct findings appropriate to each situation surveyed, presenting the information in the form of annotated maps, plans, diagrams and accompanying notes.
+For pass standard, learners will carry out a site and tree inspection appropriately but may need some supervision at times.
+Learners will demonstrate some relevant understanding of the concepts and practices of sustainability in relation to tree felling.
+They will record correct findings appropriate to each situation surveyed, presenting the information in the form of annotated maps, plans, diagrams, and accompanying notes.
 The notes and annotations will give clear reasoning for their findings.

-Learners' plans will address key repair, maintenance and installation needs, correctly prioritising works using broad timescales.
-Where appropriate, their plans will take into account governing legislation and codes of practice.
+Based on their inspection, learners will produce a limited, realistic plan that addresses key tree-felling and cross-cutting activities, correctly prioritising works using broad timescales.
+Where appropriate, their plans will take into account governing legislation, certification and codes of practice.
 Job specifications produced will contain key information.